 The automatic fire-extinguishing system, located in the engine compartment, is wired to a 5 Amp circuit breaker/fuse located at the helm.
 The circuit MUST BE ON before starting the engine.
-In the event of a fire, FE-241 or optional FM-200 (for European requirements) gas is released through a heat-sensitive automatic nozzle.
-The FE-241 or optional FM-200 gas should completely fill the engine compartment and extinguish the fire.
+In the event of a fire, HFC227 gas is released through a heat-sensitive automatic nozzle.
+HFC227 gas should completely fill the engine compartment and extinguish the fire.